Aaron Burbridge

-Aaron Burbridge (born December 23, 1993) is a former American football wide receiver.
-He played college football at Michigan State, and was drafted in the sixth round of the 2016 NFL Draft by the San Francisco 49ers.
+Aaron Burbridge (born December 23, 1993) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Michigan State Spartans, and was selected by the San Francisco 49ers in the sixth round of the 2016 NFL draft.

-Early years
+Early life

 Burbridge attended Harrison High School in Farmington Hills, Michigan.
 He was rated by Rivals.com as a four-star recruit and committed to Michigan State University to play college football.

 College career

 As a true freshman at Michigan State in 2012, Burbridge played in 11 games with seven starts and recorded 29 receptions for 364 yards and two touchdowns.
 He had 22 receptions for 194 yards as a sophomore in 2013 and 29 receptions for 358 yards and one touchdown as a junior in 2014.
 Burbridge became Michigan State's number one receiver in 2015.
-He was named the Big Ten wide receiver of the year in 2015.
+He was named the Big Ten Conference wide receiver of the year in 2015.